 For years now, I have used mindfulness with patients, in my personal life, and as a scientist, conducting randomized controlled trials funded by the NIH (e.g., MacCoon, et al., 2012).
-In fact, my interest in mindfulness led to my graduate studies in Clinical Psychology with a focus on the role of attention in emotion regulation. […]
+In fact, my interest in mindfulness led to my graduate studies and subsequent Ph.D. in Clinical Psychology with a focus on the role of attention […]

 Episode 1: First Steps Paleoanthropologist Zeray Alemseged discovered fossil called “Selam,” also known as “Lucy’s Child.”
 Lucy and Selam are 3.3 M years old but humans and chimps split around 6 M years ago = first biped.
 But brains not necessarily bigger as a result.
 Small-brained bipedal apes were around for 4 million years, flourishing […]

 Introduction Hunter-gatherers: term defined by William Solas in 1911 in which he also recognizes for the first time this distinctive way of life.
 Leslie White (location 536), neo-evolutionary thinking: Organize humans on continuum of evolution based on how much control they had over energy flows.
 Early humans relied on muscle, later humans harnessed fossil fuels […]

 Here’s my Thanksgiving toast to our loved ones who suffer: Just as real canaries can save us from poison gas, our cultural canaries can help us know reality and live better.
 So, long live our cultural canaries.
 May we pay attention to them, honor them, love them, and help them.
 In so doing, we honor, love, and help ourselves.
 By listening to all of who they are, we listen to all of who we are.
 What better way be whole?
 What better way to love thy neighbor as thyself?
 What better way to express gratitude? #thankcanaries

 These are all people or projects who have been living experiments in life design and chose to pass their knowledge to us.